 We have particularly focused efforts on improving payment timelines by provincial health departments.
 Long payment timelines are a significant issue which poses a threat to the survival of many companies.
 Interruptions in providing products and services affects service delivery and patient access to products and care.
 It also adversely impacts on competition, weakens the sustainability of the industry and hence South African healthcare more broadly.

 Members channel their complaints through SAMED, and we regularly survey our members on the matter to establish and track the extent of this problem.
-This is done through the online portal.
-We urge members to submit figures to our portal in order for us to ascertain the extent of delayed payments and to present a unified industry response in an attempt to improve payment timeframes.
+This is done through the month submission on a SAMED-supplied template.
+We urge members to submit figures on a regular basis in order for us to ascertain the extent of delayed payments and to present a unified industry response in an attempt to improve payment timeframes.

 Between the first and seventh day of each month, our members are asked to submit data on payments owed to them by the provincial health departments, NHLS and Military Health Services.